stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Good news for the Broken: Calm in the Storm
+## Good news for the Broken: Love for the Unloved

-#### All the earth worships you, O Lord most high; sings praises to you, and worships your holy Name.
+#### O sing to the Lord a new song; sing to the Lord, all the earth.
+Honour and majesty are before him; strength and beauty are in his sanctuary.
-Psalm 66:4
+ Psalm 96:1,6